SITE DEVELOPMENT TECHNOLOGIESWordpress: Our Platform Foundation

 - Do-It-Yourself, Drag & Drop “brochure site” development services (very low cost to free; ultra-small companies).

-- Open Source Content Management System software (powerful, extensible, flexible and ideal for the “mid-market”).
-This approach, in which WordPress dominates, is particularly well suited for organizations wanting to take internal control of the ongoing build-out of new content into their web presence.
+- Open Source Content Management System software; powerful, extensible, flexible and ideal for smaller to enterprise organizations.
+This approach, which WordPress dominates, is particularly well suited for organizations wanting to take internal control of the ongoing build-out of new content into their web presence.

 - Proprietary, large-scale technologies used by ultra-large organizations with substantial IT budgets (“pretty soon we’re talking real money”).
 These branded systems are typically sold as a component of a larger line-of-business software package, like ERP systems.